skdelphix/maskdocs/docs/Securing_Sensitive_Data/Creating_Masking_Job.md

         database.

         !!! info "INFO: Provisioning Masked VDBs."
-            A job must be Multi Tenant to use it when creating a masked virtual database (VDB).
+            A job must be Multi-Tenant to use it when creating a masked virtual database (VDB).
+This option allows existing rulesets to be reused to mask identical schemas via different connectors.
+The connector can be selected at job execution time.

     4.  **Rule Set** — Select a rule set that this job will execute against.